mayakron/folderstyle/README.md

 ## Download

-The latest and all other versions of FolderStyle can be downloaded from [here](https://github.com/mayakron/folderstyle/releases).
+All versions of FolderStyle can be downloaded from [here](https://github.com/mayakron/folderstyle/releases).

 ## Installation

-For the time being FolderStyle is available in portable format only, therefore to install it you just need to expand its archive to a directory of your choice and run the FolderStyle.exe file.
-To uninstall FolderStyle it is enough to delete that directory.
+FolderStyle is available in portable format only, you just need to extract the archive to a directory of your choice and run the FolderStyle.exe file.

 ## License